-- 2. That the Small Business Applicant is adversely affected by import competition.
-The Small Business Applicant must demonstrate injury attributable to increased competition with foreign firms in the relevant market.
-A narrative explanation and financial statements showing that imported products or services which are directly competitive with those produced by the Small Business Applicant have contributed significantly to a decline in competitive position are required.
-Alternatively, the Small Business Applicant can submit a finding of injury by the International Trade Commission or the Secretary of Commerce pursuant to Chapter 3 of Title II of the Trade Act of 1974 (19 U.S.C.
-2341 et seq.), and - 3.
-In addition to either 1 or 2 above, the Small Business Applicant must also be able to demonstrate that the loan will allow the Small Business Applicant to improve its competitive position.
-The loan report must document evidence that can support the fact that the loan will allow the Small Business Applicant to improve its competitive position. - L. Additional Eligibility Requirements For EWCP - 1.
-Eligibility for EWCP will be limited to businesses that meet SBA's standard eligibility requirements discussed above and that have a history of at least 12 full months of operations prior to filing an application. - 2.
+J. Additional Eligibility Requirement For EWCP

+- 1. Eligibility for EWCP will be limited to businesses that meet SBA's standard eligibility requirements discussed above and that have a history of at least 12 full months of operations prior to filing an application. - 2.
 The SBA Approving Official may waive the 12 month requirement, based upon demonstrated export expertise and previous business experience.
 The justification and recommendation for waiver must be included in the loan officer's report. - 3.
 Export management companies (EMC) or export trading companies (ETC) may use this program only if the EMC or ETC takes title to the goods or services being exported.
 EMCs or ETCs which have any bank ownership are ineligible for the EWCP loan program.

-M. Additional Eligibility Requirements For CAPLines
+K. Additional Eligibility Requirements For CAPLines

 - 1. To be eligible for a Seasonal CAPLine, the applicant must qualify under standard 7(a) requirements and: - a) Have been in operation for at least 12 calendar months; and - b) Be able to demonstrate a definite pattern of seasonal activity. - 2.
-To be eligible for a Contract CAPLine, the applicant must qualify under standard 7(a) requirements and: - a) Be able to demonstrate an ability to operate profitably based upon the prior completion of similar contracts; - b) Possess the overall ability to bid, accurately project costs, and perform the specific type of work required by the contract(s); and - c) Have the financial capacity and technical expertise to complete the contract on time and at a profit.
+To be eligible for a Contract CAPLine, the applicant must qualify under standard 7(a) requirements and: - a) Be able to demonstrate an ability to operate profitably based upon the prior completion of similar contracts; - b) Possess the overall ability to bid, accurately project costs, and perform the specific type of work required by the contract(s); and - c) Have the financial capacity and technical expertise to complete the contract on time and at a profit. - 3.
+To be eligible for a Builder's CAPLine (13 CFR 120.391; 120.392; 120.393; 120.394), the applicant must qualify under standard 7(a) requirements and: - a) Be construction contractors or homebuilders under NAICS codes 236220, 236115, 236116, or 236118 with a demonstrated managerial and technical ability in profitable construction or renovation;

-- 3. To be eligible for a Builder's CAPLine (13 CFR 120.391; 120.392; 120.393; 120.394), the applicant must qualify under standard 7(a) requirements and: - a) Be construction contractors or homebuilders under NAICS codes 236220, 236115, 236116, or 236118 with a demonstrated managerial and technical ability in profitable construction or renovation; - b) Must either perform the construction/renovation work or manage the job with at least one supervisory employee on the job site during the entire construction phase; - c) Renovations must be "prompt and significant."
+b) Must either perform the construction/renovation work or manage the job with at least one supervisory employee on the job site during the entire construction phase;

+- c) Renovations must be "prompt and significant."
 Construction must begin within a reasonable time after loan approval and the cost of renovation must equal or exceed one-third (1/3) of the purchase price of the property.
 The cost of renovation of buildings already owned by the applicant must equal or exceed one-third (1/3) of the fair market value at the time of loan application; and - d) Have demonstrated a successful performance record in bidding and completing construction/renovation at a profit within the estimated construction period, are able to demonstrate prior prompt payments to suppliers and subcontractors, and the prior successful performance must have been of comparable type and size to the proposed project.
 (Prior experience in single family construction is not comparable to high-rise apartment construction); - 4.
-To be eligible for a Working Capital CAPLine, the applicant must qualify under standard 7(a) requirements and generate accounts receivable (not notes receivable).
+To be eligible for a Standard Asset Based CAPLine, the applicant must qualify under standard 7(a) requirements, generate accounts receivable (not notes receivable), and demonstrate the need for a short term revolving line of credit. - 5.
+To be eligible for a Small Asset Based CAPLine, the applicant must qualify under standard 7(a) requirements and: - a) Generate accounts receivable (not notes receivable); - b) Demonstrate the need for a short term revolving line of credit; and - c) Demonstrate the ability to repay the requested amount utilizing internally generated cash flow over no more than 7 years.
+If such repayment cannot be demonstrated, the monitoring and examination requirements of the Standard Asset Based CAPLines will apply, regardless of the dollar amount of the loan.